Endometrial tissue inside the uterus expands and then is shed during menstruation.

 - Endometriosis is associated with low vitamin D – 67 year literature review – Oct 2013

-- (Inverse?) correlation found between size of ovarian endometriomas and Vitamin D - Nov 2016
+- Correlation found between the size of ovarian endometriomas and Vitamin D - Nov 2016

-- Endometreous in rats reduced by huge dose of Omega-3 - Dec 2016
+- Endometriosis in rats reduced by a huge dose of Omega-3 - Dec 2016

 - See also Vitamin D Life